Political Science Department

 Office: Fenwick 303

 Kennedy's research and teaching interests range broadly in the areas of international organization, global governance, and International Relations theory, with a specific focus on humanitarianism.
 His most significant research project has charted the development of humanitarianism into a professional, rule-governed field of endeavor through an analysis of the most significant international self-regulatory initiatives.
-He has published work in Humanity, International Theory, VOLUNTAS, Journal of Civil Society, Latin American Policy, the Journal of Global Change and Governance, and the Journal of Humanitarian Assistance.
+He has published work in Global Society, Humanity, International Theory, VOLUNTAS, Journal of Civil Society, Latin American Policy, the Journal of Global Change and Governance, and the Journal of Humanitarian Assistance.
 In 2017, he co-convened the biennial conference of the national Jesuit Universities Humanitarian Action Network (JUHAN), "Principles in Crisis: Refugees and Responsibility," hosted at Holy Cross.

 Ph.D., Political Science, University of Minnesota (2012)